Purchasing Foreign Currency

 In addition to currencies supplied by central governments, there are also virtual currencies accumulated in online games.
 People who play games online (for example, Second Life) may accumulate game money and exchange this (buy or sell) for conventional currencies.

-A new form of currency (not based on games), called Bitcoins, is gaining popularity and acceptance.
+A new form of currency (not based on games), called Bitcoins, is gaining in popularity, acceptance, and legality.
 An unknown Japanese business person created this virtual currency whose supply is entirely non-physical and based on a complicated mathematical formula.
 Bitcoins are used for a variety of online transactions and, while gaining acceptance in conventional trade, are especially popular in the underground economy.
-The value of one bitcoin has ranged from approximately $120 (US) to more than $1,000.
+The value of one bitcoin has ranged from less than $100 (US) to more than $19,000.
 As with many other currencies, the value of the bitcoin is determined by traditional supply and demand forces.
 The greater uncertainty (relative to established physical currencies) of the Bitcoin’s value makes it a risky currency to use.
 An advantage of paying for or accepting Bitcoins is that it is quick and cheap to transfer and therefore especially popular in international transactions.
+Other so-called cryptocurrencies gaining popularity include Litecoin, Ethereum, Ripple, Dash, and Monero.

 How Do Fluctuations in Exchange Rates Affect Imports and Exports?